Updated February 2019

 But when I’m trying to find cute sandals for summer (which I was literally just doing five minutes ago), I have my go-to bloggers that I follow and I check out some of their recent posts.
-I browse my favorite pin boards and if I see something I like, I couldn’t care less what’s sponsored or not sponsored.
+I browse my favorite pin boards on Pinterest and if I see something I like, I couldn’t care less what’s sponsored or not sponsored.
 I’m on the lookout for sandals that are awesome (and inexpensive).
 This is the way many of us discover new brands and it’s a fun and exciting way to find smaller, new brands that don’t otherwise have widespread attention.
 We, meaning all of humanity, need those sponsored posts!

 I joined Stitchfix as a result of a blog post.

 I joined Blue Apron as a result of a blog post.

 I joined Barkbox as a result of a blog post.

 I recently found (and joined) TheGoldenTote because of a blog post.

 And if Happy Socks had a subscription service, I would join that as well because they are awesome.
 [Hmmm, I didn’t realize I was such a subscription-box nut til listing them out just now.
 Ha!]